A topic from the subject of Kinetics in Chemistry.

 Objective

-The objective of this experiment is to study the kinetics of a polymerization reaction and to determine the rate constant for the reaction.
+The objective is to study the kinetics of a free radical polymerization reaction and determine the reaction's rate constant.
+This will involve monitoring the reaction's progress over time and analyzing the collected data.

 Materials